exercism/ruby/exercises/concept/amusement-park/.docs/introduction.md

 ```

 It is good practice to consider _instance_ variables to be private from external read and writes.
-We instead methods define methods to get and set their values.
+We instead define methods to get and set their values.
 For example:

 ```ruby